College of Nursing, Midwifery and Healthcare subject guide

 Edited books

-• The chapter title needs single speech marks. the title of the book requires italics.
+The chapter title should be in single quotation marks, and the title of the book should be in italics.

 For example: